Soccer-Euro-'President' Blanc campaigns for new term

 Blanc was dubbed "the president" during his glorious years as a player yet it remains to be seen whether Euro 2012 will also serve as his bid for re-election.

-He has been at the France helm for two years and his contract may be extended should Les Bleus perform well.
+He has been at the France helm for two years and his contract may be extended should Les Bleus perform well in June.
 There is no guarantee of that, however, but hopes remain high even though they failed to win a single game in the Euro 2008 and 2010 World Cup finals.

-With one relatively easy looking friendly to play, against Estonia in Le Mans, France were unbeaten in 20 matches since September 2010 and that run will be extended to 21 games if they avoid an unlikely defeat against Estonia.

-Blanc has certainly steadied the ship after the FFF spent almost a million euros to fire Domenech, with the 46-year-old signing a two-year deal with the objective of leading France to Euro 2012.
+After the FFF had spent almost a million euros to fire Domenech, the 46-year-old signed a two-year deal with the objective of leading France to Euro 2012.

 Blanc is a discreet, almost secretive figure, who takes a forensic approach to his job, considering every angle, but maintains a distance from his players.